This course is only available for students in the BA Urban Studies programme.

 Reading the City introduces students to some of the principal methods, sources, and modes of analysis which characterise Urban Studies research in History and the wider Humanities.
 We explore and analyse a wide range of urban archives and ‘texts’, which include: archival collections and historical material (using both traditional archive repositories and new digitised collections); photography and film; maps, drawings and other visual materials; journalistic and literary accounts; oral history; the professional literatures of urbanism and planning; music, art and other urban cultural products; along with the physical landscape, space, architecture and built environment of cities themselves (as will be seen on some urban expeditions).

-The course guides students through these various urban texts and sources, using them to introduce important frameworks of critical and discursive analysis – historical, cultural, social and political – as well as to broaden students’ knowledge and engagement with a diverse range of urban contexts and case studies, both historical and contemporary, covering a wide global geographic scope.
+The course guides students through these various urban texts and sources, using them to introduce important frameworks of critical and discursive analysis – historical, cultural, social, political and environmental – as well as to broaden students’ knowledge and engagement with a diverse range of urban contexts and case studies, both historical and contemporary, covering a wide global geographic scope.
 The course develops students’ independent critical faculties as well as their knowledge of practical research methods and techniques.
 Students will learn to research urban topics independently, acquiring a valuable range of research skills which they take forward to their final year dissertation projects.
 Assessment for this module rests principally on an independent primary source-based research project which the student designs around an urban topic of their choice and carries out across the course of the semester.
 Full support for this is provided as part of the weekly workshops.

 General learning outcomes